-Upon arrival in Buenos Aires, you will make your way to the included group hotel.
+Upon arrival in Buenos Aires, you will make your way to the designated group hotel, which is included in your Charter Flight and Hotel Package.
 A presentation room will be open from 12 pm to 8 pm for luggage weighing and tagging.
 A Quark Expeditions representative will be available to answer your questions and give information about the next day's flight and ship embarkation.
 After an early breakfast the following morning, your group will transfer to the airport and board our private charter flight to Ushuaia, Argentina, the southernmost city in the world.